 Living off investments defines financial independence.
 Just how much money do you need to live off investments completely?

 Get a good estimate by dividing your annual desired income by the expected yield.
 For example, if you want $10,000 a month in investment income, divide $120,000 ($10,000 x 12 months) by the yield (5% in this example) to get the amount of money you’ll need to live off investment income, or $2,400,000.

 This is the simple formula to show how much money it will take for you to live off investment income only.
 In other words, you want to live off the income your investments generate without spending your investment capital.
-This is the best way to live off investments, so you don’t have to deplete your investment capital.
+This is the ideal way to live off investments, so you don’t have to deplete your investment capital.

 After investing for almost 40 years and living off diversified income streams over the past 15 years, I’ll share what I’ve learned about estimating how much money you need to live off investments, and what all you’ll want to consider beforehand.